Special Issue - Alliances: Evolving Configurations of Power

-The Editors of the Journal of Intelligence, Conflict, and Warfare have released the Call for Papers for a forthcoming Special Issue on the theme of “Identity Politics & New Democracy” (Volume 4, Issue 2, November 2021).
-This special issue will be overseen by Professor Julian Richards, Director of the Buckingham University Centre for Security and Intelligence Studies (BUCSIS), and Dr. Bill Kappis, Deputy Director of BUCSIS.
+The Editors of the Journal of Intelligence, Conflict, and Warfare have released the Call for Papers for a forthcoming Special Issue on the theme of “Alliances: Evolving Configurations of Power” (Volume 5, Issue 1, May 2022).
+This special issue will be overseen by Dr. Erin Gibbs Van Brunschot, Director of the Centre for Military and Strategic Studies (CMSS) at the University of Calgary.

 The JICW always welcomes papers and briefings true to its name which focus on: